Perfectly Secure Message Transmission against Rational Adversaries: Introduction

 \section{Introduction}

 It is common to use the information network to send and receive messages.
-The physical channels between senders and receivers are composed of the communication apparatuses, allowing an adversary to eavesdrop or tamper.
+The physical channels between senders and receivers are composed of communication apparatuses, allowing adversaries to eavesdrop or tamper.
 While we usually use public-key cryptosystems to protect data over communication, their security needs computational assumptions.
 It is desirable to develop methods of achieving security in the information-theoretic sense.

 In the two-party cryptographic setting, we typically assume a single communication channel between the parties.
 However, current network technologies can let many channels be available.
 Secure Message Transmission (SMT), introduced by Dolev et al.~\cite{DDWY93}, is a cryptographic protocol for securely transmitting messages through multiple channels.
-Even if an adversary corrupts $t$ out of $n$ channels and makes eavesdropping and tampering over the corrupted channels, the messages are securely and correctly transmitted to the receiver by SMT.
+Even if an adversary corrupts $t$ out of $n$ channels and commits eavesdropping and tampering over the corrupted channels, the messages are securely and correctly transmitted to the receiver by SMT.
 The requirements for SMT consist of \emph{privacy} and \emph{reliability}.
-The privacy guarantees that the adversary can obtain no information about the transmitted message, and the reliability does that the receiver recovers the message sent by the sender.
+The privacy guarantees that the adversary can obtain no information about the transmitted message, and the reliability guarantees that the receiver recovers the message sent by the sender.
 If an SMT protocol satisfies both the requirements perfectly, the protocol is called a \emph{perfect} SMT.
 Spini and Z\'emor~\cite{SZ16} gave the most round-efficient perfect SMT.
 Dolev et al.~\cite{DDWY93} showed that any one-round perfect SMT must satisfy $t < n/3$ and that any perfect SMT whose round complexity is at least two must satisfy $t < n/2$.
 Garay and Ostrovsky~\cite{GO08} introduced the model of SMT \emph{by Public Discussion} (SMT-PD), which allows transmission over an authentic and reliable public channel in addition to the $n$ channels.
 Shi et al.~\cite{SJST11} further studied SMT-PD and constructed a round-optimal perfect SMT-PD.
 In the context of \emph{network coding}, similar but more general problems have been studied, and some schemes~\cite{YSJL14} can be seen as SMT protocols.